HenriMello/music-visualizer/README.md

 # music-visualizer
-A program made with react, node and tailwind in which you select a song and it shows you the beats.
+A program made with react, node and tailwind in which you select a song from your library and it shows you the beats.